Advertisement

 Cooking Tips

-1. Do not blanch the shrimp for too long, otherwise the meat will become tough and lose its tender texture.
+1. Do not blanch garland chrysanthemum for too long, or it will lose its crispness and unique aroma.

 Ingredients